 Stability and Prosperity from Nationalism or Globalism?

-It is very, very good news for the coming decades to have hundreds of millions of people on the path to prosperity that often begins by migrating to cities to look for work.
-Cities are part of the global economy where wages are higher than in rural areas.
-As labor becomes more plentiful, capital becomes relatively more scarce, and returns on capital improve.
+It is very, very good news for the coming decades for hundreds of millions to find the path to prosperity.
+That path usually with a bus ticket to a city to look for work.
+In cities poor villagers can tap into the global economy earning wages higher than available in rural areas.

 Hernando de Soto’s 2011 documentary Globalization at the Crossroads looks at the central role of legal institutions enabling the poor to engage in exchange, open enterprises, and register their property.